-So, how do your secure your WordPress installation?
+So, how do you protect your WordPress installation?

 1. Never Use “admin” as Username